 Every childhood has a Radley house, a Boo around the corner opening our eyes to a world that doesn’t appear or work the way we thought it does or will.

-Old Rain in mind and memory is a companion in those places I cherish most: bright spring hills, close summer woods and frosty winter fields.
-Hold your Radleys close.
-Make of them your own magic.
+Now Old Rain in mind and memory is my companion in those places I cherish most: bright spring hills, close summer woods, and frosty winter fields.
+Hold close to your Boos, and make of them your own magic.